 So, where does that leave you?
 You could try self-publishing, but it's a bit of a minefield.
 Some companies have flashy websites and they make it look so easy.
 Simply send your file and they'll guarantee to get your book published.
 Wait, I have to pay how much?
 Yes, self-publishing can be easy but it's also a great way to spend money that you don't have to.
 Some companies will happily take thousands of pounds from you to make a product you could have done yourself.
-And in the process, you've surrendered most of your rights (TV, film, audiobook) and are unlikely to be able to get signed by a bigger publishing house in the future because of all that small print you didn't bother to read.
+And, in the process, you've surrendered most of your rights (TV, film, audiobook) and are unlikely to be able to get signed by a bigger publishing house in the future because of all that small print you didn't bother to read.
 Great!

 It is advisable to spend some time reading up about your publishing options.
 This guide produced by The Society of Authors gives a good breakdown of different routes that authors can go down and is definitely worth a read.
-Our director is also a member of the Alliance of Independent Authors and The Society of Children's Book Writer's and Illustrators, so he feels your pain.

 How does it work?